wolfeidau/wolfeidau_site/_posts/2012-09-10-how-i-use-chef-solo-with-ubuntu-12.04.md

 2. Don't use chef as an alternate package manager, make packages using fpm and install them.
 3. Please reread #1.

+Most importantly get started with this tool you will never look back once you have a few systems built using it.

 To add more recipes from [opscode-cookbooks](https://github.com/opscode-cookbooks) account simply navigate to the base of your project and run something like the following example.